cycleplatform/docs-portal/docs/containers/volumes/volume-configuration.md

 * **Raw** - Cycle will use the password exactly as you type it in.
 When accessing an instance volume, you will type the same password into your SFTP client that you have set in this box.

 * **SHA512** - A hashed version of your password.
 Run your password through a SHA512 generator, and paste the hash into the field.

-:::info Online Hashers
+:::info Online Hash Generators
-It is not recommended to use an online SHA512 hash generator, since the purpose of this type of password is that it is not sent insecurely or stored by Cycle.
+It is not recommended using an online SHA512 hash generator, since the purpose of this type of password is that it is not sent insecurely or stored by Cycle.
 When authenticating with your SFTP client, you will use your original, unhashed password to log in.
 :::